yquake2/yquake2/doc/03_configuration.md

 Yamagi Quake II ships with 3 renderers:

-* The **OpenGL 3.2** renderer: This renderer was developed for the needs of modern hardware and is usually the best choice for OpenGL 3.2 capable graphics cards.
+* The **OpenGL 3.2** renderer: This renderer was developed for the needs of modern graphics hardware and is usually the best choice for OpenGL 3.2 capable graphics cards.
 It provides a very detailed look and feel, matching the dark and dirty atmosphere on Stroggos.
-The texturing renderer of the OpenGL 3.2 renderer looks mostly the same on all GPU drivers.
-The default lighting may be too bright or too dark, it can be adjusted through the menu or through the *vid_gamma* cvar.
+The texturing renderer looks mostly the same on all GPU drivers.
+Depending on the display the default lighting may be too bright or too dark, it can be adjusted through the menu or through the *vid_gamma* cvar.
-* The **OpenGL 1.4** renderer: This is a slightly enhanced version of the original OpenGL renderer shipped in 1997 with Quake II.
+* The **OpenGL 1.4** renderer: This is a slightly enhanced version of the original OpenGL renderer shipped in 1997 with the retail release.
   It's provided for older graphics cards, not able to run the OpenGL 3.2 renderer.
 The OpenGL 1.4 renderer has some limitations.
 The look and feel is highly dependent on the GPU driver and the platforms OpenGL implementation, especially the texture rendering may vary to a wide margin.
 The global lighting may not be rendered correctly, especially liquids may be too dark or too bright.
 * The **Software** renderer: Shipped for historical reasons only.
-  Setting the OpenGL 3.2 renderer to match the software renderers looks and feel is often the better choice since it's faster and provides colored lighting.
+  Setting the OpenGL 3.2 renderer to match the software renderers look and feel is often the better choice, since it's faster and provides colored lighting.
 The software renderer may show some rendering errors on widescreen resolutions.